Agnostic Characterization of Interference in Randomized Experiments: Additional Notes on Examples

+\paragraph{Simulations} \citeappendix{choi2023estimating} gives a proof-of-concept attempt to estimate $\tau^{\textup{indirect}}$, which was tested on the simulations described in Section \ref{sec: simulations}.
+The approach was found to be lacking in power compared to ours, with 1-sided intervals whose boundaries were considerably closer to zero (and included zero considerably more often), as summarized in Table \ref{table: choi 2023}.

+\paragraph{Data Example} For the estimation of $\tau^{\textup{control}}$ in the data analysis, $W_i$ was defined to equal 1 if all of unit $i$'s first round friends were assigned to high info sessions.
+This choice of threshold for $W_i$ was inspired by \citeappendix{choi2024new}, who found an effect threshold at 2 treated (i.e., first round high info) friends.
+Thresholding $W_i$ at 2 treated friends gives similar results for $\tau^{\textup{control}}$ (point estimate: 22\%, 1-sided 95\% CI: at least 8.8\%), but restricts analysis to units with at least 2 first round friends.
+Thresholds exceeding 2 would remove most of the units from the analysis.
+These results are summarized in Table \ref{table: my results}, which shows estimates of $\tau^{\textup{control}}$ for varying choices of threshold and under Bonferoni correction (which did not cause the intervals to become weakly significant or non-significant).

+Our result is significantly stronger than the proof-of-concept attempt of \citeappendix{choi2024new} to estimate the number of second round units who were affected by the first round treatments.
+Their analysis did not produce a point estimate, and gave a much more conservative value of 6 units (or 2\% of a matched subset of units) for the boundary of the 1-sided confidence interval, which is smaller than ours by a factor of 13.
+The approach of \citeappendix{choi2023estimating} also performs poorly, producing a conservative point estimate of at least 6 affected units, which was not statistically significant (95\% CI: at least zero units).

-For comparison, we consider an EATE-type treatment effect that considers the relative effects of receiving $(X_i,W_i)$ equal to $(0,1)$ versus $(0,0)$:
+We may also compare to an EATE-type treatment effect that considers the relative effects of receiving $(X_i,W_i)$ equal to $(0,1)$ versus $(0,0)$:

 where the expectation is taken over the randomization of treatment under the experiment design.
-For this target parameter, the estimation method of \cite{gao2023causal} gives a H\'{a}jek-normalized point estimate of 23\%, and 95\% CI of $[2\%, 45\%]$.
-This confidence interval requires an assumption of no interference between villages.
-Such an assumption might be debatable, as farmers listed cross-village friendships.
-In contrast, no assumptions on interference are required for our estimand.
-Thus for the purposes of demonstrating the presence of social influence, our estimand may be an appropriate target parameter, and has tighter, less questionable CIs when compared to an analogous treatment effect.
+For this target parameter, the estimation method of \citeappendix{gao2023causal} gives a H\'{a}jek-normalized point estimate of 24\%, with a 95\% CI ranging in width from $[1.4\%, 43\%]$ to $[5.3\%, 40\%]$ depending on the choice of kernel matrix $K_n$, as summarized in Table \ref{table: my EATE}.